JoyeBright/JoyeBright.github.io/_pages/home.md

 - In-context Learning in LLMs for translation tasks
 - Sentiment Analysis

-I am always open to discussing collaborations in NLP and deep learning—feel free to get in touch.

 ---

 <a class="twitter-timeline" data-lang="en" data-width="500" data-height="500" data-theme="light" href="https://twitter.com/JPourmostafa?ref_src=twsrc%5Etfw">Tweets by JPourmostafa</a>